Windows3280/ProperTree/README.md

 # What is it?

 ProperTree is a cross-platform GUI plist editor written using Python *(compatible with both 2.x and 3.x)* and Tkinter.
+CorpNewt made ProperTree, I ported it as normal apps.

+## Issues

+Not associates with plists on Windows and Linux.

 ## Features